Class B misdemeanor penalties in Wisconsin: What am I facing?

 Below is a list of various Class B misdemeanors in Wisconsin:

-At Meyer Van Severen, S.C. we regularly defend Class B misdemeanor cases.
+At Van Severen Law Office we regularly defend Class B misdemeanor cases.
 The reason for this is simple.
 Disorderly conduct, for example, is one of the most commonly charged crimes in Wisconsin.
 If law enforcement officers aren’t sure what a defendant should be arrested for, disorderly conduct is usually what they go with.
 It’s an easy response for them.
 And this, in turn, results in quite a few disorderly conduct charges.

 In response to that, we believe you should hire a top criminal defense lawyer in Wisconsin.
 While the cops might simply be looking for the easy way out, an aggressive criminal defense attorney could pull you right out of trouble.
 For example, a disorderly conduct charge requires that your action tended to cause or provoke a disturbance.
 But was it your action?
 Or was it your spouse’s?
 Was is the action of someone else that caused the disturbance?
 While it’s certainly easy to give everyone a disorderly conduct charge, it’s not always as easy to prove it in court.